myniva/gradle-s3-build-cache/README.md

 ### Apply plugin

 The Gradle build cache needs to be configured on the Settings level.
-As a first step, add a dependency to the plugin to your `settings.gradle` file:
+As a first step, add a dependency to the plugin to your `settings.gradle` file.
+Get the latest version from [Gradle plugin portal](https://plugins.gradle.org/plugin/ch.myniva.s3-build-cache).

 ```
 buildscript {